solliancenet/tech-immersion-data-ai/data-exp6/README.md

 9. In the **1-Environment-Setup** notebook, follow the instructions contained in the notebook, and then return here to complete the remaining steps of this task.

-10. In the Azure portal, navigate to the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop) as you did in step 1 above, and then select **tech-immersion-data-factory** from the list of resources.
+10. In the Azure portal, navigate to the **tech-immersion-XXXXX** resource group (where XXXXX is the unique identifier assigned to you for this workshop) as you did in step 1 above, and then select **tech-immersion-df-XXXXX** from the list of resources.

     ![The Data Factory resource is selected from the list of resources in the tech-immersion resource group.](media/tech-immersion-rg-data-factory.png 'Tech Immersion resource group')